jonassundseth/U-net_Vitis-AI/README.md

 ```

 ### Quantizing the model:
-Running the following steps of the pipeline requires use of the docker prvided in Vitis-AI.
+Running the following steps of the pipeline requires use of the docker provided in [Vitis-AI](https://www.xilinx.com/products/design-tools/vitis/vitis-ai.html).

 ```
 ./docker_run.sh xilinx/vitis-ai:latest
 ```